-Aduhelm is no ordinary drug, and these are no ordinary medical spots.
+Aduhelm is no ordinary drug and these are no ordinary medical spots.
 Mild cognitive impairment forces us to confront our anxieties, our denials, and our shared humanity in a way that few other illnesses can.

 As a middle-aged husband and father, I can't help but see myself in each of the stories you've presented.
-I believe that by depicting ethnically and economically diverse characters in relatable situations, we can reflect our audience and trigger those same niggling doubts which will encourage them to see their behaviour in a new light.
+By depicting ethnically and economically diverse characters in relatable situations, we can reflect our audience and trigger those same niggling doubts that will encourage them to see their behaviour in a new light.

 But for the audience to respond, they need to connect.
 And for them to connect, the spots need to feel truthful.
 There's no formula for truth in filmmaking.
-Each of these stories requires an authentic approach which will form organically from the various decisions we make along the way.
+Each of these stories requires an authentic approach that forms organically from the various decisions we make along the way.